Nantahala Hiking Club History

 1917 – With sister Lucy, Rufus begins Appalachian Industrial School.
 Lucy starts Penland Craft School at Spruce Pine NC.

-1923 – Rufus moves to SC as a circuit preacher, Superintendent of Schools, Boy Scout Leader, Chairman of Red Cross, and Business Manager at Kanuga Conference Center, running summer camps and conferences.
+1923 – Rufus moves to South Carolina to serve as a circuit preacher, Superintendent of Schools, Boy Scout Leader, Chairman of Red Cross, and Business Manager at Kanuga Conference Center, and runs summer camps and conferences.

 1925 – St. John’s Episcopal Church torn down and the cemetery is abandoned.

-1928 – Rufus’s first trip up to Mt.
-LeConte in what is today the Great Smoky Mountains National Park.
+1928 – Rufus makes his first trip to Mt.
+LeConte in what is today Great Smoky Mountains National Park.

 1940 – Rufus returns to Cartoogechaye Township (today a “suburb” of Franklin, NC.) to take over AT maintenance with friends.
-Begins Girl and Boy Scout Troops and the Scouts help on the trails in the local area.
+Begins Girl and Boy Scout Troops; Scouts help on the trails in the local area.

-1946 – Rufus helps to form the Macon Historical Society to save the Indian Mound in Franklin.
+1946 – Rufus helps form the Macon Historical Society to save the Indian Mound in Franklin.

-1950 – Rufus builds the Community Center as a Health Center, but no Doctor found to serve it.
+1950 – Rufus builds the Community Center as a Health Center, but no doctor is found to serve it.
 He erects old cabin for weaving classes.
 Francis Cargill and Sally Kesler teach the classes.
 Rufus develops a craft program for local school children.

-1951 – Rufus moves back into the family home at Nonah; begins farming, bees, pigs, chickens, cattle and sheep.
+1951 – Rufus moves back to the family home at Nonah; begins farming, beekeeping, and tends his pigs, chickens, cattle and sheep.

-1951-1967 – The informal trail maintenance/hiking club (the predecessor to the NHC) is jokingly called the “one man hiking Club” since Rufus and occasionally a few friends were the entire “club”.
-Rufus was the “trail crew “leader from 1940-1978.
+1951-1967 – The informal trail maintenance/hiking club (the predecessor to the NHC) is jokingly called the “one-man hiking club” because Rufus and occasionally a few friends comprise the entire “club.”
+Rufus serves as the trail crew leader from 1940-1978.

 1953 – Rufus wins “Honor Farm” award for conservation practices.

-1968 – Friends and workers convince Rufus to formalize the trail maintenance/hiking club, today known as the NHC.
-William Hazelden is elected President, with 14 charter members.
+1968 – Friends and workers convince Rufus to formalize the trail maintenance/hiking club, today known as Nantahala Hiking Club.
+William Hazelden is elected president, with 14 charter members.

 1972 – Madeline (Prentiss) Morgan dies.

-1978 – Rufus takes the last trip up Mt LeConte at 93 years of age; it was his 172nd trip.
+1978 – Rufus takes the last trip to Mt LeConte at age 93; it was his 172nd trip.

-1981 – Rufus receives “Recognition Award” for serving on the Appalachian Trail Conference (today known as the Appalachian Trail Conservancy) Board of Managers for 20 yrs.
+1981 – Rufus receives “Recognition Award” for serving on the Appalachian Trail Conference’s (today known as the Appalachian Trail Conservancy) Board of Managers for 20 years.

-1983 – Rufus passes away at Deerfield Retirement Home in Asheville on Feb 14th at 98 years of age.
-The A. Rufus Morgan Trail is dedicated in his honor and he is admitted to the ATC Museum Hall of Fame
+1983 – Rufus passes away at Deerfield Retirement Home in Asheville on Feb 14 at age 98.
+The A. Rufus Morgan Trail is dedicated in his honor, and he is admitted to the ATC Museum Hall of Fame.

-Siler Bald in Macon is named for Rufus’ Great Grandfather William Siler.
+• Siler Bald in Macon County is named for Rufus’ Great Grandfather William Siler.

-Siler’s Bald in the Great Smoky Mountains National Park is named for Jessie Siler, William Siler’s brother.
+• Silers Bald in Great Smoky Mountains National Park is named for Jessie Siler, William Siler’s brother.

-Some historical notes about the NHC, it’s significant maintenance/construction activities and the Appalachian Trail:
+Historical notes about club, its significant maintenance/construction activities, and the Appalachian Trail:

 1923 – Early trails are constructed by hiking clubs in New England.

-1925 – Appalachian Trail Conference holds first meeting March 2-3.
+1925 – Appalachian Trail Conference holds its first meeting March 2-3.

-1930 – George Tabor, of Almond, NC, begins the Nantahala Appalachian Trail Club and blazes a trail in the Nantahala National Forest.
+1930 – George Tabor of Almond, NC, begins Nantahala Appalachian Trail Club and blazes a trail in Nantahala National Forest.

-1936 – George dies and the Nantahala Appalachian Trail Club disbands.
+1936 – George dies and Nantahala Appalachian Trail Club disbands.

 1937 – The last section of AT is finished at Hanover, NH.